Submissions deadline

 The Obscura Filmfest was founded by David Ghane in 2016 and has been run by him alone ever since.
 He is a passionate genre film fan since 1996, attends several film festivals per year since 2004, sometimes helps out there, acts as an extra in horror films and is an extreme film collector.

-The Obscura Filmfest specialises in entertaining and fantastic B-movies, films that are rarely shown in cinemas.
-They show mostly big blockbusters or arthouse films that can be found at most other ordinary film festivals.
+The Obscura Film Festival specializes in entertaining and fantastic films, big and small, films that almost never get a regular screening.
+The films shown there are mostly mainstream blockbusters or arthouse films that can be found at most other regular film festivals.
 Even comparable festivals are expanding their programmes to include more and more arthouse.
 Those who instead like entertaining, smaller and special independent films, but can also imagine bigger productions from far away countries, will find what they are looking for at the Obscura Filmfest: Films that are fun with rough edges, raw and uncompromising; from nasty little horror films to Asian battle epics, there is something for every fan, just no boredom.

 It started with small, offbeat, trashy and depraved underground grindhouse films, meanwhile the Obscura also screens commercial, mid-sized films that are traded on the big film markets.